What is the City's Preservation and Progress Program—and what does it mean for San Diego?

 Where Things Stand

-We’ve asked the City to hold off on finalizing these reforms until the study is complete—but so far, they have not agreed.
+We had asked the City to hold off on finalizing reforms until the study was complete—but they did not, choosing to steamroll ahead instead.

 Our Position

 SOHO believes that responsible planning can—and must—include strong preservation protections.
 We support reforms that streamline processes without weakening safeguards for San Diego’s historic assets.
 We also welcome the opportunity to improve clarity, offer better education about preservation, and expand tools like adaptive reuse.
-But any changes must be developed in collaboration with preservation professionals and neighborhood leaders, and not driven by developers.
+But any changes must be developed in collaboration with preservation professionals and neighborhood leaders, and not driven by developers and the Building Industry Association.

 How You Can Help